hunter-hub/replit.github.io/teams-pro/interviewing-candidates.md

 ## Step 3 - Observe candidates

-Once candidates join the interview, they will be able to access the challenges in the provided files (e.g. `main.py`) in read and write mode.
+Once candidates join the interview repl, they will be able to access the challenges in the provided files (e.g. `main.py`) in read and write mode.

 You as the interviewer can observe the candidates as they complete the challenges.